-Here’s an interesting fact: If 50% of your family has heart disease before age 50, you are at a 50% higher risk of having heart disease.
+Here’s an attention-getting fact: If 50% of your family has heart disease before age 50, you are at a 50% higher risk of having heart disease.

 Your familial risk for heart disease depends on who in your family has had it.
 First degree relatives – such as your parents and siblings – are the most important.
 Grandparents are also a significant connection.
 Family members who are less closely connected – such as second or third cousins – are less significant.

 It’s also important to consider when family members were diagnosed with heart disease.
-If they were younger than 55-years-old, it is significant.
-We even put weight on it if they were younger than age 60.
+If they were younger than age 55, it is significant.
+It’s significant even if they were younger than 60.

 - Has anyone ever died suddenly – especially at a younger age?

 - Has anyone ever had a heart attack?
 If so, how old were they?

 - Has anyone ever had a stroke?
 If so, how old were they?